Berlin U-Bahn infrastructure: Tracks

 Already from earlier years come the two longest operating distances of the net.
 Line D was originally not intended to cross Alexanderplatz.
 In 1927, a tunnel was built under the Spree to the Neue Friedrichstraße, today Littenstraße.
 It branches off north of the station Heinrich-Heine-Straße and leads, after it had been further developed as a connecting tunnel D / E, in a stump track of the sweeper of the U5 (former line E) west of Alexanderplatz.
 The structure designed for two tracks has only one track.

 In order to be able to service their small-profile vehicles in the Friedrichsfelde workshop, the BVG-Ost needed a connection from the A- to the E-line leading there.
 It was realized in 1952 by means of a 220 meter long tunnel to the connection tunnel D / E. Because of the different nature of the power supply, it has a section without the live rail in which the small profile vehicles to be converted could be retrofitted.

 The route AIII (former line 5) has been used since the commissioning of the U7 in this area (on April 28, 1978) as used by work vehicles connection between the small profile and the large profile network.
 To her belong the two inner tracks of the subway station Deutsche Oper, which run side by side parallel to a parking lot just before the Richard Wagner Square.
-Here branches off from the former outbound track a track on the right, which opens behind the underground station in the track track direction Spandau.
+Here branches off from the former outbound track a track on the right, which opens behind the underground station in the track direction Spandau.

 Between the stations Elsterwerdaer place and Wuhletal represents at the U5 a three-track aboveground plant a connection to the railway network.

 In addition, there were also two rail connections between the subway and the tram network.
 The older connection was at the station Warsaw bridge between the elevated railroad tracks and the flat railway line.
 The connection was abandoned at the latest during the construction of the Warschauer Brücke in 1938.
 The second connection existed in 1988 between the workshop Friedrichsfelde and the tram line in the street Am Tierpark and was abandoned in 1996.

 Transfer points

-Track changes, also referred to as "transfer points", are generally short track systems, which make it possible to drive over two points from one track track to the other.
+Track changes, also referred to as "transfer points", are generally short track systems, which make it possible to drive over two points from one track to the other.
 A double track change allows this without sawing in both directions, it can be a trapezoid or in the form of an "X" with two intersecting tracks.

 Track changes are located in front of some terminal stations to allow trains to turn at the platform.
 They also occur on the open track, so trains, z.
 B. in construction, disturbances or amplifier traffic, can turn to Unterwegsstationen.
 Even track tracks may require a track change on the open track.